 The annual bonus range for each of the NEOs is summarized in the table below.
-The Board does retain the discretion to award annual bonuses outside of these ranges if the circumstances warrant.
-The following table sets out the minimum, target and maximum bonus levels as well as the actual bonus level for each NEO as a percentage of salary in 2022:
+The Board retains discretion to award annual bonuses outside of these ranges if the circumstances warrant.
+The following table sets out the minimum, target and maximum bonus levels as well as the actual bonus level for each NEO as a percentage of salary in 2023: